 The nova was almost continuously observed by the MACHO microlensing survey (Alcock et al. 1992, 2000) during the years 1993-1999 and there is no evidence for further eruptions in the available data.
-Eruptions of N LMC 1968 last ~ 50 days; however the initial decline essentially takes 15 days.
-There are a few gaps in the MACHO data as long as 40-60 days and there is thus a small probability that the nova erupted during these gaps.
-The limit for the MACHO observations in the LMC is V \approx 18 (the LMC sky background is R \approx 19.5 mag/arcsec2; Alcock et al. 1999), so an eruption would be detected significantly for up to 40 days, see Fig. 2.
-Based on the MACHO coverage of the LMC and assuming the nova can no longer be observed 40 days after eruption, the probability for a missed eruption is just 4%.
+Eruptions of N LMC 1968 last $\sim$ 50 d; however the initial decline essentially takes 15 d.
+There are a few gaps in the MACHO data as long as 40-60 d and there is thus a small probability that the nova erupted during these gaps.
+The limit for the MACHO observations in the LMC is $V \approx 18$ (the LMC sky background is $R \approx 19.5$ mag arcsec-2; Alcock et al. 1999), so an eruption would be detected significantly for up to 40 d, see Fig. 2.
+Based on the MACHO coverage of the LMC and assuming the nova can no longer be observed 40 d after eruption, the probability for a missed eruption is just 4 per cent.